As a backpacker, I’m a great advocate of cheap travel.

 Join free walking tours.

 If you’re not comfortable staying for free on someone else’s couch (because of course, the purpose is more on interaction rather than just a free bed), you can stay in hostels rather than hotels.
 Dorm beds are so much cheaper; you don’t need your own room, anyway, as you’ll be out most of the day.
-I’ve been using Hostelworld for years to find the best deals, not only in Asia but in Europe as well.
+Read my tips for staying in hostels.

 When I was in Kota Kinabalu, I stayed at a backpacker hostel which cost only US$6 per night.
 The dorm room was small, and there were a lot of beds, but it was comfortable enough.
 I met people there whom I later went out with to drink the night away while watching the championship game of the World Cup.